LoznOz/nsw_tas_fuel_station/nsw_fuel_station.md

 #### Resolution

-Asking Home Assistant to update *any one* sensor will cause *all* favorite station sensors and the *all* cheapest sensors to update.
+Asking Home Assistant to update *any one* sensor will cause *all* favorite station sensors and *all* the cheapest sensors for **all** locations/nicknames to update.
 A time based sensor example is below.

 ```
 alias: Update Fuel Prices